 Walking your dog at Birling Gap

 Responsible dog walkers are very welcome at Birling Gap and the Seven Sisters.
 It is a great place to walk and for you and your pet to enjoy the countryside.
-Dogs (and their owners!) are also very welcome in the café, shop and visitor centre.
+Dogs (and their owners!) are also very welcome in the café and shop.
 But the South Downs also a sensitive landscape so there are certain things to consider when you are out and about.
 Keep an eye out for signs at the countryside sites you visit which will help you plan your visit and where to walk.
 Please also keep your dogs on a lead for their safety when you are walking out over the cliff tops.

 Ashley Dalleywater, National Trust Ranger at Birling Gap, says “as a dog owner, I know there can be lots of questions when deciding on when, where and how I can exercise my dog safely and responsibly.
 I love walking my dog across the downs, and they love to run off the lead where they can.
 But I know it is always important to consider what might be happening at the places where I am walking that I might need to consider before I let my dogs run off the lead.
 This includes sheep that may be about to lamb or ground nesting birds that are raising a brood of chicks.”